 Visit Isle of Wight carried out an Island wide consultation programme and invited over 1,200 businesses to meet us and tell us about their priorities through online surveys; emailed feedback; facilitated workshops and face-to-face meetings.

 You told us your priorities were:

-With a YES vote being confirmed in July, Visit Isle of Wight has now started work on delivering a planned programme of actions based on the three key themes chosen during the consultation.
+With a YES vote confirmed in October 2021, Visit Isle of Wight is working to deliver a planned programme of actions based on the three key themes chosen during the consultation.